THE RESPIRATORY SYSTEM

 - Filter air by removing particulate matter

-- Apex: Round, extends to root of neck
+- Apex: Round, extends to the root of the neck

 - Costal Surface: Convex, associated with ribs and intercostal muscles

-- Medial Surface: Concave, contains hilum (primary bronchus, pulmonary artery, pulmonary veins)
+- Medial Surface: Concave, contains the hilum (primary bronchus, pulmonary artery, pulmonary veins)

-- Alter blood pH by altering partial pressure of CO₂
+- Alter blood pH by altering the partial pressure of CO₂

 - Filter small blood clots formed in veins